How WE can help

 How we can help

 Our Child Support Worker will be on hand throughout your time in the shelter to provide one-to-one support for your children during what is likely to be a difficult and confusing time for them.
-Should a child need help from a child psychologist, we can assist them with direct access to a trained child psychologist for any child aged 3 to 17.
+Should a child need help from a child psychologist, we can assist you with direct access to a trained child psychologist for any child aged 3 to 17.

 Our number one goal is to help your children feel safe.
 Our Child Support Workers are there to build trust and create a safe space for children during a stressful time, engaging them in play and learning activities through work with their mother/guardian.
-By listening, asking questions and trusting the child we can help them to feel safe and secure.

-Throughout each day, our Child Support Worker will work with the children on social skills and life skills, such as sharing, playing fairly, following rules, cleaning up and self care.
+Throughout each day, our Child Support Worker will work with the children on social skills and life skills, such as sharing, playing fairly, following rules, cleaning up and self-care.

 We also have an on-site school so your child’s learning remains uninterrupted.
-But learning wouldn’t be complete without recess and play time to explore their creativity.
-Our playroom and sensory room are full of activities to help stimulate creativity and learning:
+But learning wouldn’t be complete without recess and playtime to explore their creativity.
+Our playroom and sensory room are full of activities to help stimulate creativity and learning.